Wappsto/javascript-wappsto-wapp/README.md

 To request access to an exsisting object, a request have to be send.
 You can request a single object or multiple objects of the same type.

-To request access to a network with a spefict name, use 'findByName'.
+To request access to a network with a spefict name, use `findByName`.

 ```javascript
 let networks = await Wappsto.Network.findByName('Network name');
 ```

-To request access to a device with a spefict name, use 'findByName'.
+To request access to a device with a spefict name, use `findByName`.

 ```javascript
 let devices = await Wappsto.Device.findByName('Device name');
 ```

-To request access to a device with a spefict product, use 'findByProduct'.
+To request access to a device with a spefict product, use `findByProduct`.

 ```javascript
 let devices = await Wappsto.Device.findByProduct('Product name');
 ```

-To request access to a value with a spefict name, use 'findByName'.
+To request access to a value with a spefict name, use `findByName`.

 ```javascript
 let values = await Wappsto.Value.findByName('Value name');
 ```

-To request access to a value with a spefict type, use 'findByType'.
+To request access to a value with a spefict type, use `findByType`.

 ```javascript
 let values = await Wappsto.Value.findByType('Type name');